AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **UI Enhancements in Release 6.6**

 - Improved the sub-menu BGP located under Transit FireNet on the left sidebar in the Aviatrix Controller.
+- Added support for gateway rollback from 6.6.a to versions 6.6 and 6.5.
+- Added new option for users to select between preemptive or non-preemptive failover behavior for Active/Standby deployments for S2C connections.
+- Added support for BGP on Spoke route propagation control to transit.
+- Added support for BGP MD5 authentication.

 **Known Issues in Release 6.6**